nareshbhatia/react-testing-techniques/README.md

 The principles listed in this section are based on an article by Kent C. Dodds titled
 [Write tests.
 Not too many.
-Mostly integration.](https://kentcdodds.com/blog/write-tests) Kent is a testing guru with very good guidance on how to test.
+Mostly integration.](https://kentcdodds.com/blog/write-tests) Kent is a testing guru with very good guidance on how to test effectively.
 I have listed several of his useful articles in the references below.

 So without further ado, let's jump into the guiding principles.